jjkislele/Information-Retrieval-System/README.md

 ### For Linux, use the version under irslinux.tar:

 It is a little bit different from the Unix version.
-It works on Linux Mandrake which uses gcc-2.95.2 and g++-2.95.2.
+It works on Linux **Mandrake** which uses gcc-2.95.2 and g++-2.95.2.

 For other linux versions, the location of "ndbm.h" may change.
-In Mandrake we use "#include<db1/ndbm.h>" (in "filesys1.h").
+In **Mandrake** we use "#include<db1/ndbm.h>" (in "filesys1.h").
 You may probably (maybe, not sure) need to change two lines in Makefile for generating irmain and irindex.
-In Solaris, the ndbm files are stored as .dir and .pag.
-But in Mandrake, the files are stored only as .db.
+In **Solaris**, the ndbm files are stored as .dir and .pag.
+But in **Mandrake**, the files are stored only as .db.
 After changing the path of including the ndbm.h, the compiling procedure should be similar as mentioned above.